PDennise/cv-portfolio/README.md

 ## Project Overview
 This is the personal portfolio website of **Deniz Pandar**, a Junior Full Stack Developer.
 The main purpose of this project is to provide a **professional online presence** that showcases Deniz’s skills, experiences, and projects in a structured and visually appealing manner.

-The portfolio serves as both a **personal branding tool** and a demonstration of practical web development skills including HTML, CSS, JavaScript, and responsive design principles.
+The portfolio serves as both a **personal branding tool** and a demonstration of practical web development skills including HTML, CSS, and responsive design principles.

 ## Objectives
 The key objectives of this portfolio project are: